-SCSI Initiator

-Type a CHAP secret to be used to aut secure CHAP secrets are not words an of characters.
-Enter this same CHAP s initiator can connect. nd phrases, but a random sequence
+Type a CHAP secret to be used to aut secure CHAP secrets are not words ar of characters.
+Enter this same CHAP s initiator can connect. thenticate (verify) targets.
+The most nd phrases, but a random sequence secret on the target so that the

-CHAP secret:
+HAP secret:

-CHAP secret:
+HAP secret: